nus-cs2103-AY2223S2/tp/docs/team/russelltankaimin.md

     * Justification: Can exploit mathematical properties and structure for cleaner implementation of code.
     * Highlights: Cartesian Product, Indexing.
   * **TimeUtil** [#144](https://github.com/AY2223S2-CS2103T-W14-2/tp/pull/144), [#193](https://github.com/AY2223S2-CS2103T-W14-2/tp/pull/193) Testing: [#193](https://github.com/AY2223S2-CS2103T-W14-2/tp/pull/193)
-    * What it does: Utility functions which help to time-based classes (`HourBlock`, `Timetable` etc) to perform its functionalities.
+    * What it does: Utility functions which help time-based classes (`HourBlock`, `Timetable` etc) to perform its functionalities.
     * Justification: These methods do not necessarily appear in some time-based classes due to OOP.
     * Highlights: Clash Checks, consecutive `TimeBlock`/`HourBlock` checks, merging suitable `TimeBlocks` or `HourBlocks` to form a single `TimePeriods`.
   * **`Timetable` Class** [#144](https://github.com/AY2223S2-CS2103T-W14-2/tp/pull/144), [#193](https://github.com/AY2223S2-CS2103T-W14-2/tp/pull/193) Testing: [#144](https://github.com/AY2223S2-CS2103T-W14-2/tp/pull/144)
-    * What it does: Represents a contact's or your timetable.
+    * What it does: Represents a contact's or `User`'s timetable.
     * Justification: To display the schedule of the `Person` or `User`
   * **`TimingRecommender`** [#144](https://github.com/AY2223S2-CS2103T-W14-2/tp/pull/144), [#204](https://github.com/AY2223S2-CS2103T-W14-2/tp/pull/204)
     * What it does: Looks through all participant's timetables and find time slots that every participant is free.
-    * Justification: Automated tool does the job faster than NUS students messaging each other when is a good time to meet.
+    * Justification: Justification: Using an automated tool to schedule meetups is more efficient compared to relying on NUS students to manually message each other to find a suitable meeting time.
   * **`meet` Command and `TimingRecommender` integration** [#204](https://github.com/AY2223S2-CS2103T-W14-2/tp/pull/204)
     * Participated and assisted in the integration work.